unibo-dtm-se-2324-graphproject/report./sections/03-design/index.md

 The interactive features include:

--Input fields for entering one or two equations.
+- Input fields for entering one or two equations.
--Controls for specifying the X and Y ranges for graph plotting.
+- Controls for specifying the X and Y ranges for graph plotting.
--Buttons to submit equations and trigger graph generation.
+- Buttons to submit equations and trigger graph generation.

 As users interact with the application, the system provides immediate visual feedback, allowing them to see how changes in equations or ranges affect the graphs in real time.
 This responsive design enhances the user experience by facilitating an engaging learning process.